farvezna/Arduino-FastLED-Music-Visualizer/README.md

 # Arduino FastLED Music Visualizer
 NOTE: I created my own PCB to hold an Arduino Nano to gain more practice with PCB layout and soldering through this cool project but all credits to code for RGB lighting are from Just Call Me Koko and the rest of the README below is of his works.
-All my own contributions are within the Nabid PCB folder.
+The schematic used is essentially a replication of Sparkfun's spectrum shield mentioned below.
+My contributions are within the Nabid PCB folder.

 <p align="center">
   <img width="450" height="300" src="https://github.com/the-red-team/Arduino-FastLED-Music-Visualizer/blob/master/images/mirrored_visualizer.gif">